 There is very good reason why visiting the Angel Oak Tree on Johns Island is at the top of many bucket lists!
 Upon pulling up and witnessing it for yourself, you’ll instantly understand why.
 For starters, its sheer size is unbelievable!
-It’s approximately 65.5 feet tall, and its canopy spans a total of 17,000 square feet — making it one of the largest living trees east of the Mississippi River.
+It’s approximately 65.5 feet tall, and its canopy offers over 17,000 square feet of shade — making it one of the largest living trees east of the Mississippi River.

 The marvel is significantly wider than it is tall, with the most extended limbs reaching 187 feet from tip to end.
 The tree didn’t get this big overnight; it has been growing for at least four centuries.
-Some estimate it’s approximately 400-500 years old, while others believe that it’s ancient and claim the Angel Oak is around 1,500 years old.
+Some estimate it’s approximately between 400 and 500 years old, while others believe that it’s ancient and claim the Angel Oak is around 1,500 years old.

 The history of the Angel Oak Tree